 You can visit a wide variety of pollinator habitats on the University of Minnesota Twin Cities campuses in Minneapolis and Saint Paul.
 These habitats are maintained using pollinator-friendly integrated pest management (IPM).

-Here are a few examples of pollinator habitat across the UMN Twin Cities campuses.
-Some of these habitats include public art that provides nesting habitat for cavity-nesting bees.
+Here are a few examples of pollinator habitats across the UMN Twin Cities campuses.
+Some of these locations include public art that provides nesting habitat for cavity-nesting bees.

 Food and homes for bees